OfirTheOne/Inject-env-variables-ionic-heroku/README.md

 I must manage at least two environments, prod(uction) and dev(elopment), and another important requirement is that no sensitive data (e.g API_URL, CLIENT_KEY) will publicly sit in the app's git repo.
 <br>
 * first, manage two envaierments, prod and dev, with different behaviors - in this case *inject different envaierment variables values in dev mode and prod mode*. <br>
-* seconde, inject envaierment variable - conataininig *sensitive values* - on the heroku server *without it sitting in the repo*.
+* second, inject envaierment variables - conataininig *sensitive values* - on the heroku server *without it sitting in the repo*.
 <br>
 we dealing with multiple frameworks in this process - Angular-Ionic, Webpack and Heroku.
 <br><br><br>